[ Page 4 ]

 the audience can relate to, because they really can't relate to video

-departure from the original script, which calls for five narrators
+is a departure from the original script, which calls for five

-moment of the drama.
-So what I did was bring all of those narrators
+the moment of the drama.
+So what I did was bring all of those

-together and give the lines to a character who is playing the game."
+narrators together and give the lines to a character who is playing

 explains why she enjoys her role as Gamer Girl.